CarlyMuletzWolz/TexasBirdMicrobiomeDemo/README.md

 Please find attached files for your use:

-Sequence quality filtering, pair-end reads, assign taxonomy using dada2 in R File name: Dada2_TxBird.R
+## Sequence quality filtering, pair-end reads, assign taxonomy using dada2 in R
+File name: Dada2_TxBird.R
 I do not have access to the sequence data at this point, but have included the file after processing seqtab_TxBird.rds for you to look at and complete processing if useful
 At some point I will get them into the OneDrive to go through my Dada2 pipeline, but I think just seeing the code at least should be helpful

-Next pre-processing step.
-Remove singletons, non-bacterial taxa, contaminants and estimate alpha diversity File name: TxBird_preProcess.Rmd
+## Pre-processing step.
+Remove singletons, non-bacterial taxa, contaminants and estimate alpha diversity
+File name: TxBird_preProcess.Rmd
 Knitted file: TxBird_preProcess.html
 All the files you need for this generated in Step 1: TxBird_feature_table.csv (ASV/OTU table), TxBird_meta.csv (metadata file), TxBird_taxonomy.csv (taxonomy file, TxBird_feature_DNAsequences.fasta (DNA sequences of the ASVs)

-Analysis step
+## Analysis step
 File name: TxBird_InitAnalysis.Rmd
 Knitted file: TxBird_InitAnalysis.html
 All the files you need for this: TxBird_feature_tableCLEAN.csv (ASV/OTU table after step 2), TxBird_meta_alpha.csv (metadata file after step 2), TxBird_taxonomy.csv (taxonomy file, TxBird_feature_DNAsequences.fasta (DNA sequences of the ASVs)